mehcode/bugsnag-rs/README.md

                  Some("development"),
                  Some("rust"));

-api.notify("Info", "This is a message from the rust bugsnag api.",
+api.notify("Info", "This is a message from the rust bugsnag api.")
-           bugsnag::Severity::Info, None, None);
+       .severity(bugsnag::Severity::Info);
 ```

 Or in a panic handler you could do the following: